Royals vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees will hand the ball to Clarke Schmidt (5-6) for his 20th start of the season.
+- The Yankees will hand the ball to Gerrit Cole (9-2) for his 21st start of the season.

-- Schmidt has started 19 games this season, and he's lasted five or more innings 12 times.
-He averages 4.7 innings per appearance.
+- Cole will look to finish five or more innings for the fourth start in a row.

-- He has five appearances this season with zero earned runs allowed out of his 20 chances this season.
+- He has four appearances with no earned runs allowed in 20 chances this season.

 |Opponent